joereg4/book_tracker/README.md

 4. Push to the branch
 5. Create a Pull Request

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```